Skip to main content Skip to navigation Skip to footer

 Cold Backup Semantics

 A cold backup runs in three phases per included repo: stop → snapshot → start.
-Understanding where guarantees end helps operators notice partial failures early.
+Know where the guarantees end and you’ll catch partial failures early.

 What cold backup guarantees: